ibi/wf-extension-tutorial/README.md

 Here's a screenshot of what Designer would show with this definition.
 ![Buckets in Designer](/screenshots/01-Designer-Buckets.png)

-The min property defines how many fields need to be dropped into the bucket before WebFOCUS® will try to send real data to the **JS Viz** to render.
+The min property defines how many fields need to be dropped into the bucket before WebFOCUS<sup>®</sup> will try to send real data to the **JS Viz** to render.
 For example, if min = 0, then no fields need to be added for WF to send data.
 If min = 1, then the user has to put at least one field into the bucket before WF will send real data.

 If not all the required data buckets have fields in them, the noDataRenderCallback function will be executed.
 In this callback, you would either put a message saying which buckets are missing fields or set dummy data up.
 You can see an example of implementing the noDataRenderCallback in com.ibi.d3_bar_chart.js